Home of the Tallest Redwood Trees & Smith River Recreation

 The Hiouchi Travel Guide: Find All Things To Do, Where to Stay & What to See in Hiouchi, California

-See the Most Old-Growth Redwood Trees in One Place at Jedediah Smith State Park
+See the Most Old-Growth Redwood Trees in One Place at Jedediah Smith Redwoods State Park

 Launch your adventure in the grove that started it all, Frank D. Stout Grove.
 This easy loop is less than one mile and includes access to the aquamarine streams of the Smith River.
 Meander under a cathedral-like canopy along a rich floor of ferns.
 If you have a sunny day, plan for a late afternoon amble – that’s when the colors really glow.
 For the densest collection of redwoods, stick to the west end of the grove.
 For a floating-meets-hiking experience, float down the Smith River taking in the beauty of the sapphire water and the surrounding canyon walls dotted with unique flora and fauna only found here in Del Norte County like the Serpentine Catchfly.
 The grand finale is floating by some of the world’s tallest redwood trees then hiking into Stout Grove.
 Guided rafting, kayak, float, biking, and hiking trips with a naturalist guide are available from Redwood Rides.

 And don’t stop there.
-Pack a lunch and maybe a cold beverage because there are 20 miles of magnificent trails through soaring redwoods to experience.
+Pack a lunch and maybe a cold beverage because there are over 20 miles of magnificent trails through soaring redwoods to experience.
 Mosey down the Simpson-Reed Trail.
 The path is super-accessible and the landscape is nothing short of draw-dropping.
+Hike to see the tallest Redwood trees on earth on the Grove of the Titans trail.
+This super secret Redwood grove trail was restored with raised pathways and fascinating interpretive signage telling stories of the native Tolowa people.
+The hike is approximately 3-miles out and back.
+The Grove of Titans trail ends at Myrtle Creek but will eventually go further into the Redwood forest.

 Travel back in time to the gold rush while hiking the Craigs Creek Trail.
 Once the path of a hydraulic gold mining operation, the 8-mile out-and-back takes you through lush woodlands, including maples and redwoods.
 The trail concludes at the confluence of the rushing Craigs Creek and serene Smith River.